-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Hotels with Spa Facilities, Family Friendly Castle Stays, Michelin Star Restaurants, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Hotels near Edinburgh in 2020 and Best Castle Hotels Scotland in 2020
+Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Spa Hotels, Family Friendly Castle Stays, Michelin Star Restaurants, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Hotels in Scotland in 2020 and Best Castle Hotels near Edinburgh in 2020

 Most Famous Guests: Laurel & Hardy, J.K.
 Rowling, Oprah Winfrey, The Queen Mother, Elizabeth Taylor.